Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Divination/Detect Poison and Disease.md

     - A yew leaf

 ## Description:
 For the duration, you can sense the presence and location of poisons, poisonous creatures, and diseases within 30 feet of you.
-You also identify the kind of poison, poisonous creature, or disease in each case.\nThe spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.
+You also identify the kind of poison, poisonous creature, or disease in each case.

+The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.